1926 Pittsburgh Panthers football team: Preseason

 With the 8–1 record recorded by his 1925 eleven, the Jock Sutherland system of football was validated to the Pitt faithful.
 Unfortunately, graduation depleted his strong team.
 John Harding, Jesse Brown, Andy Gustafson, Ralph Chase, Zoner Wissinger and John Kifer were all gone from the starting lineup along with top reserves Ulhard Hangartner, Frank Benedict, Robert Irwin and Carl McCutcheon.

 The lettermen selected end Blair McMillin as captain for the 1926 season.

-On January 12, John B. McGrady, a junior in the School of Industrial Engineering, was appointed varsity football manager for the 1926 season by Karl E. Davis, graduate manger of athletics.
+On January 12, John B. McGrady, a junior in the School of Industrial Engineering, was appointed varsity football manager for the 1926 season by Karl E. Davis, graduate manager of athletics.

 Fifty young men attended coach Sutherland's second spring football practice from April 7 – May 1.
-Prior to camp, Coach Sutherland canvassed the University to recruit young men with football experience who never tried out for the Pitt team.
+Prior to camp, Coach Sutherland canvassed the university to recruit young men with football experience who never tried out for the Pitt team.
 The Pitt Weekly reported: "The spring work has always been heralded as an opportunity to review the fundamentals of the game and to find new men.
 Players who never before applied for football here attended the sessions and several have excellent chances of earning places on the team."
 The session closed Saturday, May 1 with a full length practice game.